Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Autistic anxiety operates through different mechanisms than neurotypical anxiety — and most standard treatments are built around the wrong model.
 What the research shows, why misdiagnosis is so common, and what actually helps.

 You’ve tried the breathing exercises.
 You’ve done the thought diary.
 You’ve sat in the waiting room of two different therapists and described your anxiety in language that felt approximately accurate — worry, avoidance, social fear — and come away with treatment plans that made sense on paper and didn’t work in practice.
 The problem often isn’t your commitment to recovery.
-It’s that autistic anxiety operates through mechanisms most anxiety treatment was never designed to address.
+It’s that autistic anxiety runs through mechanisms most anxiety treatment was never designed to address.

 What is autistic anxiety?